 I’ve got time for a quick swim here, before heading back up the trail.

-When I reach the main trail again, I turn right, to continue to the end of the trail and the Solway Lookout.
-The lookout is part of the Solway Circuit, a circular walk, but from April 2018 – June 2019 part of the circuit is closed due to construction activity.
+When I reach the main trail again, I turn right, to continue to the end of the trail and the Solway Lookout (the lookout is part of the Solway Circuit, a circular walk).
 Although the lookout elevation is only about 50m, there’s views over Solway Passage, Pentecost and Haslewood islands and Cape Conway.

 From the lookout, it’s a short 700m back to Whitehaven Beach, and then back onto our boat for the return trip to Hamilton Island.